websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/running-scripts-in-containers.md

 # Running Scripts in Containers

-If there's more that you want to do in the DXP container beyond setting up Tomcat and DXP files, deploying arifacts, and applying patches, you can use scripts.
-The container scans for scripts in specific folders at several points in its [lifecycle](./dxp-container-lifecycle-and-api.md).
+If there's more that you want to do in the Liferay container beyond setting up Tomcat and Liferay files, deploying arifacts, and applying patches, you can use scripts.
+The container scans for scripts in specific folders at several points in its [lifecycle](./container-lifecycle-and-api.md).
 The following table describes the script insertion points.

 | Lifecycle Phase | Description | Target Container Folder |
 | :-------------- | :---------- | :---------------------- |